 Allison moved to Chicago, IL in 2012 to work in public relations/communications.
-She is currently employed full time as a Director, Nutrition Science and Partnerships at the National Dairy Council where she leads outreach, education and engagement with fitness professionals/the sports nutrition community on behalf of dairy farmers.
+She is currently employed full time as a Director, Health/Wellness Partnerships at the National Dairy Council where she leads outreach, education and engagement with fitness professionals/the sports nutrition community on behalf of dairy farmers.
 Outside of her day job, she has a private practice where she enjoys helping others discover why good food/nutrition is so important and the importance of physical activity in helping to balance it all out.
 She also enjoys helping other runners achieve their goals as an occasional pacer for local races and the Chicago Endurance Sports program.
 You can follow her activity and find out about any events she’s participating in by liking her facebook page: www.facebook.com/AllisonParkerRDLDN.
 She’s also available for consulting, one on one counseling/education, group presentations and speaking opportunities.
 Learn more about that by visiting runningrdn.wordpress.com/allisons-services/.